 Severe thunderstorm watch issued

-Conditions are favourable for the development of severe thunderstorms that may be capable of producing strong wind gusts and large hail.
+Conditions are favourable for the development of severe thunderstorms that may be capable of producing strong wind gusts, large hail and heavy rain.

-According to an Environment Canada weather alert, a cold front will push eastward across southern and central Manitoba today, setting off thunderstorms as it encounters the hot and humid airmass already in place.

-Some of these thunderstorms could become severe this afternoon and evening, with large hail and damaging wind gusts the main threat.
-The watch area may be expanded eastward later today as thunderstorms will likely roll into Winnipeg and points east this evening.
+According to Environment Canada, thunderstorms are expected across much of southern Manitoba today as a cold front slowly moves across the region.
+Heavy rain in excess of 50 mm, nickel to quarter size hail and wind gusts to 90 km/h are possible with the stronger thunderstorms.
+The threat of severe weather should end shortly after sunset.

 Please continue to monitor alerts and forecasts issued by Environment Canada.
 To report severe weather, send an email to MBstorm@canada.ca or tweet reports using #MBStorm.